f4exb/sdrangel/plugins/channelrx/demodam/readme.md

 <h2>Introduction</h2>

 This plugin can be used to listen to a narrowband amplitude modulated signal.
-By "narrowband" it means that the bandwidth can vary from 1 to 40 kHz.
+"Narrowband" means that the bandwidth can vary from 1 to 40 kHz.

 <h2>Interface</h2>